 - Completion of a diaconal training program

 - Completion of the Application Procedure

 - Students are expected to thoroughly familiarize themselves with the Student Handbook of the year of their acceptance with particular focus on their particular degree program.
 Students are bound by the academic and financial requirements of the Handbook in use at the time of their acceptance.
 The current Student Handbook as well as past years’ Handbooks can be viewed here.

 - Student must provide documentation of completion of diaconal training program.

-- Student must complete two required courses through the Foundation (see below).
+- Student must complete two required courses through the GTF (see below).

-is a required course for all M.Th. students.
-The Research Methodology course requirement is explained here
+is a required reading and writing assignment for all students completing a thesis.
+The Research Methodology requirement is explained here

 Total program cost reflects transfer credit awarded for verified diaconal training.

 Degree candidates are bound by the regulations of the Student Handbook of the year in which they are accepted into their program of study.
 Tuition fees will not change during a student’s course of study, providing the student submits payments and papers on schedule and completes the degree program within the prescribed time.
 If the student does not conform to scheduled payment and/or paper submission deadlines, the student’s file will be deactivated.
 Upon reactivation, the student will be responsible for the tuition and degree requirements which are current at the time of reactivation.

 Activation fee due within 90 days of acceptance